robusta-dev/robusta/docs/setup-robusta/proxies.rst

 * The Robusta SaaS is enabled
 * OR Robusta is configured to send notifications to external :ref:`sinks <Sinks Reference>` like Slack

-In these cases, you may need to configure your environment to allow traffic from Robusta to outside the cluster.
-This is usually necessary if your Kubernetes cluster is behind an HTTP proxy or firewall.
+In these cases - if your Kubernetes cluster is behind an HTTP proxy or firewall - see below for instructions to allow Robusta thwe access it needs.

 Configuring Proxy Settings for Robusta
 ----------------------------------------